Myxococcus xanthus: Evolution

-In 2003, two scientists, Velicer and Yu, deleted certain parts of the M. xanthus genome, making it unable to swarm effectively on soft agar.
-Individuals were cloned, and allowed to evolve.
+In 2003, two scientists, Velicer and Yu, deleted certain parts of the M. xanthus genome.
+This deletion made cells unable to swarm effectively on soft agar.
+Isolated colonies were cloned and allowed to evolve.
 After a period of 64 weeks, two of the evolving populations had started to swarm outward almost as effectively as normal wild-type colonies.
 However, the patterns of the swarm were very different from those of the wild-type bacteria.
-This suggested that they had developed a new way of moving, and Velicer and Yu confirmed this by showing that the new populations had not regained the ability to make pili, which allows wild-type bacteria to swarm.
-This study addressed questions about the evolution of cooperation between individuals that had plagued scientists for years.
+This suggested that the cells had developed a new way of moving, and Velicer and Yu confirmed this by showing that the new populations had not regained the ability to make pili.
+This study addressed questions about the evolution of cooperation between individual cells that had plagued scientists for years.

-Very little is known about the evolutionary mechanisms present in M. xanthus.
-However, it has been discovered that it can establish a generalist predator relationship with different prey, among which is Escherichia coli.
-In this predator-prey relationship, a parallel evolution of both species is observed through genomic and phenotypic modifications, producing in subsequent generations a better adaptation of one of the species that is counteracted by the evolution of the other, following a co-evolutionary model known Red Queen hypothesis.
-However, the evolutionary mechanisms present in M. xanthus that produce this parallel evolution are still unknown.
+Genetics

+The genome of M. xanthus consists of one circular chromosome with one origin of replication and no plasmids.
+In 2001, the genome of strain DK1622 was determined to have 9.14 Mb.
+The genome size is considerably larger than other Proteobacteria, likely due to lineage-specific gene duplication.
+Over 90% of the genome contains genes that encode for proteins.